superg3m/SFE_V2/README.md

 here is what to do for the next iteration:
 SFE_V3:
-	- [] More stuff in user space
+	- [] MUCH MORE STUFF IN USER SPACE
 	- [] Drop hot code reloading (too much friction and compile times are like 1 second anyway with unity build just not worth it)
 		- On mac run time type info is messed up across dll boundaries

+	- [] Approaching Zero Driver Overhead in OpenGL (Check if VAO is already bound for example)
-	- [] Bullet-proof allocator stuff (remember when when you used frame allocator in some cases with vector you had like random ass behavior)
+	- [] Bullet-proof allocator stuff (remember when when you used frame allocator in some cases with vector you had, what seemed like, random ass behavior)
 	- [] Serialization (this should be like priority number one in next engine, serialize a scene)
 	- [] Read up on animations and implement animation
 	- [] Framebuffer stuff
-	- [] Systems instead of having each component update itself (componetns will now just be data no update method)
+	- [] Systems instead of having each component update itself (components will now just be pure data no update method)
+		- [] This mean that system will take in an entity manager and query component set/list (make this like O(N) at worst) (even though it should be O(1))
 	- [] Remove this dogshit seperation between editor.
 	- [] Make Shader, Texture, ect... make these like a base class and then you can make an openlg specific derived class
 	- [] I really like the mega files with like types and stuff I think its very apropos.